mattearly/dmpower/README.md

 # dmpower-dungeons-and-dragons-5e

-A interative terminal based Dungeons and Dragon's 5e Toolkit.
-See the [Manual](MANUAL.md) for more information about the tools.
+A interative terminal-based DUNGEONS & DRAGON'S 5E Toolkit.
+See the [MANUAL](MANUAL.md) for screenshots and information about the tools.

 ---

 ### 1. How To Run

 *Relies on C++ Standard 11 , Boost filesystem, and Make*

+*Was built on Linux and will probably run best on Linux right now.
+Runs fine on Cygwin and WSL for Windows*

 **Linux**
 - open terminal